Thanks to Chantal for suggesting our Baby Name of the Day.

-In fact, the word originally comes from the Latin crescere – to grow.
-In Old French, a creue meant an increase in military recruits.
-By the sixteenth century, the word referred to the band of recruits themselves.
+In fact, the English word originally comes from the Latin crescere – to grow.
+In Old French, a creue or crue referred to an increase in military recruits.
+By the sixteenth century, the word meant the band of recruits themselves.
 We can assume that some were orderly; others, not so much.

 In New Orleans, you might belong to a krewe.
 Krewes put on the city’s famous Mardi Gras celebrations, sponsoring floats and parades.